 On the other hand, the Iberian System follow a SE direction colliding with the Baetic system in the Monduver mountain, near Gandia (Valencia).
 The Iberian range is different in terms of climate and altitude also allowing a nice variety of butterflies.
 Here can be found Apollo (Parnassius apollo), Purple-shot copper (Lycaena alciphron) and Spanish argus (Aricia morronensis).
 Some of the blues include Small blue (Cupido minimus), Escher’s blue (Polyommatus escheri) and Meleager’s blue (Polyommatus daphnis) among many others.
 Moreover, in the green meadows we will find Chestnut heath (Coenonympha glycerion).

 There will also beautiful fritillaries like the, Spotted fritillary (Melitaea didyma), Provençal fritillary (Melitaea deione) and Meadow fritillary (Melitaea parthenoides).

 When these mountains range decrease in altitude and become dryer and warmer, we find a good habitat for Great banded greyling (Brintesia circe).
 In addition, we might find Silver-washed fritillary (Argynnis paphia) and Oberthür’s anomalous blue (Polyommatus fabressei).

 In conclusion, Valencia region offers a great number of butterflies being one of the most diverse regions in Spain.

 We post regularly photos of this beauties in our Instagram page.
-Join one of our day butterfly walks and tailor-made tours around Valencia Region and beyond!
+Join one of our day butterfly walks and tailor-made tours around Valencia Region and Montes Universales!
 For schedule trips, please visit our tour calendar or contact us.
 Next May we have planned a 7-day itinerary focus on butterflies and other wildlife in Valencia.